wDaniec/pytorch-RNN/README.md

 The modifiction is avaiable: https://github.com/wDaniec/Kakurosy

 Every change I made can be seen in the last commit.
+Function solve() in file testuje.py was written by Aditya239.
+The function was modified so that LPSolver can solve instances which are of size greater than 9x9.